Thomas Klak, Ph.D.

-If you'd like a copy of any of these recent publications, please email me: email@example.com
+If you'd like a copy of any of these publications, please email me: firstname.lastname@example.org

 Student co-authors are in italics.

-(forthcoming) Noah Perlut, Thomas Klak, and Eldar Rakhimberdiev “Geolocator data reveal the migration route and wintering location of a Caribbean Martin” The Wilson Journal of Ornithology.
+2017.
+Noah Perlut, Thomas Klak, and Eldar Rakhimberdiev “Geolocator data reveal the migration route and wintering location of a Caribbean Martin” The Wilson Journal of Ornithology.
+Vol 129, No. 3, pp. 605–610.

 2016.
 Thomas Klak and Joseph Simonowicz, “Relationships between World Heritage Sites and their Contiguous Communities: Cross-Scale Analysis and Dominica Case Study,” chapter in: Global Change and the Caribbean: Adaptation and Resilience.
 Barker, D., D. McGregor, T. Edwards and K. Rhiney (editors).
 Kingston, Jamaica: University of the West Indies Press.